Kingfisherzh/Yanjun-s-Lab-Hub/Lab 2/README.md

 The time period indicator now is divided into several four parts, mornning, afternoon, evening and midnight.
 I would like to add some small tips for each period.

+As I also used the background color to indicate the time period, I would like to try using extra light to show the time period.

+Just for fun, I would like to add some hidden functions like pressing buttons in a particular order will trigger to display some fun images.